Aditya30-06/Lottery-Game-React/README.md

-# 🎲 Lottery Game React App
+# 🎰 React Lottery Game

-A simple, interactive 3-digit lottery game built with **React** and styled beautifully using custom CSS.

-Try your luck!
-If the **sum of the digits** of the randomly generated number equals **15**, you win! 🎉
+A fun and simple React game where you generate a ticket of random numbers and win if the sum matches the lucky number!

 ---